 Choosing a tennis racquet or racket is a crucial part of your tennis career.
-Whether you are a hobbyist, going pro or a pro, you need to choose wisely or you ended up wasting money.
+Whether you are a beginner, hobbyist, intermediate, going pro or a pro, you need to choose wisely or you ended up wasting money.

 First, you need to decide what type of player you are.
 Do you need more control, power or are you in the middle?